About the Volunteer Service

 • How can I get a tourist VISA?

-The easiest way is to ask a travel agency in your country, who can organise everything for you and make sure that you have all of the necessary information and documents in order to avoid any mistakes on your application.
-However, we always recommend that you ask the Russian Consulate or Embassy your country about the correct procedures to follow in order to receive your visa.
+The easiest way is to ask a travel agency in your country, who can organize everything for you and make sure that you have all of the necessary information and documents in order to avoid any mistakes on your application.
+However, we always recommend that you ask the Russian Consulate or Embassy in your country about the correct procedures to follow in order to receive your visa.

 • What is the deadline for me to give you the exact dates of my stay?